TyrellJKB/MineSweeper/README.md

 ## Overview

-This Minesweeper Game dubbed "Hazard Hunt" is a Python implementation of the classic Minesweeper game using the Pygame library.
-The game features a grid of cells, some of which contain hidden mines.
-Players must reveal the cells without mines and flag the ones that do.
-The goal is to uncover all safe cells without triggering a mine.
+Welcome to the Minesweeper - Hazard Hunt repository!
+This Python implementation of the classic Minesweeper game provides a captivating gaming experience with a graphical user interface built using the Pygame library.
+Uncover hidden mines, strategically flag them, and navigate the grid to victory.

 ## Features